-Both rear-end and broadside accidents were more common than other accident types by a full 10 percent, with the following most common injury accident types being head-on collisions at 10.48 percent, hit-object accidents also at 10.48 percent, vehicle/pedestrian crashes at 10.25 percent, and sideswipe accidents at 8.88 percent.
+Both rear-end, and broadside accidents were more common than other accident types by a full 10 percent, with the following most common injury accident types being head-on collisions at 10.48 percent, hit-object accidents also at 10.48 percent, vehicle/pedestrian crashes at 10.25 percent, and sideswipe accidents at 8.88 percent.

 The least common type of accident to leave individuals with injuries in the city has been rollover accidents, which only accounted for 2.73 percent of crashes.
 However, rollovers did account for more than 10 percent of collisions involving fatal injuries.

-The leading type of accident to cause fatal injuries was vehicle/pedestrian accidents, which accounted for nearly half of the deadly accidents that occurred in South Lake Tahoe.
+The leading type of accident to cause fatal injuries was vehicle/pedestrian accidents, which accounted for nearly half of the deadly accidents in South Lake Tahoe.
 The second-most deadly accident types were rollovers and broadside accidents.

 For a variety of reasons, some roadway locations can tend to have more accidents than others.